How to Install Slack on Ubuntu 26.04, 24.04 and 22.04

 Launch Slack Desktop on Ubuntu

-Launch Slack from the terminal using the command that matches your installation method:
+Launch Slack from the application menu, or use the terminal command that matches your install method:

 slack